anyone2/IndigoPlugin-Voice-Monkey/README.md

 With the non-Pro feature (singular), you are limited to, if you want to call it a limit, triggering Alexa routines.

 The support forum for this plugin is located here: [https://forums.indigodomo.com/viewforum.php?f=157](https://forums.indigodomo.com/viewforum.php?f=157)

+## Additional capabilities worth mentioning:

+- Speech Synthesis Markup Language (SSML) is supported in Text-To-Speech
+- Multiple voices are available to choose from for Text-To-Speech
+- Indigo variable substitution is supported
+    - %%v:12345%% for variables and %%d:12345:someStateId%% for device

 ## Voice Monkey Skill Setup Instructions